Last updated on November 24th, 2024 at 05:00 pm

 Diet: Consuming a diet high in purines can increase the risk of gout.
 Purines are found in many foods, including red meat, seafood, and alcohol, particularly beer.
 Women who consume these foods and drinks regularly may be at a higher risk of developing gout.

-Obesity: Being overweight can increase the risk of gout in women.
+Obesity: Being a person with high weight can increase the risk of gout in women.
 Excess weight can lead to higher levels of uric acid in the blood, a crucial factor in developing gout.

 Sedentary lifestyle: Lack of exercise and physical activity can increase women’s gout risk.
 Regular exercise can help to reduce uric acid levels in the blood and promote overall health.